CDAGaming/CraftPresence-Mirror/README.md

 * `capitalizeWords(input, timesToCheck ?: -1)` - Capitalizes the words within a specified string
 * `cast(castObject, classToAccess=Object|String|Class)` - Attempts to cast or convert an object to the specified target class.
+* `clampDouble(num, min, max)` - Clamps the Specified Number between a minimum and maximum limit
+* `clampFloat(num, min, max)` - Clamps the Specified Number between a minimum and maximum limit
+* `clampInt(num, min, max)` - Clamps the Specified Number between a minimum and maximum limit
+* `clampLong(num, min, max)` - Clamps the Specified Number between a minimum and maximum limit
 * `convertTime(input, originalPattern, newPattern)` - Convert the specified string into the specified date format, if able
 * `convertTimeFormat(dateString, fromFormat, toFormat)` - Convert a Date String from one format to another format